 Choose from a narrated tour bus or, for the truly independent traveler, consider a non-narrated shuttle bus.
 You can get dropped off and picked up anywhere along the road in case you want to take a longer hike into the backcountry of the park.

 The Denali Visitor Center has a large exhibit hall with regular showings of the park film “The Heartbeats of Denali,” and is also the starting place for all National Park Service ranger-led programs, including discovery hikes, dog-sled demonstrations, the Junior Ranger Program, and field seminars.
 Two more visitor centers – Toklat Visitors Center and Eielson Visitors Center – are located inside the park at miles 53 and 66 respectively and offer more information, interpretive exhibits, and a bookstore.

 Spanning 6 million acres of wilderness, it’s nearly impossible to see and learn everything there is to know about Denali National Park, but the Murie Science and Learning Center is another good resource.
 Located near the park entrance, the center combines science and research from national parks around the country and the latest information gathered through a wealth of projects managed by participating scientists and organizations.

 Several of our Denali rail tours also stop in Talkeetna, a quaint mountain-climbing town south of the park.
-Every year, hundreds of climbers attempt to clamber to the top of Mount McKinley, the tallest peak in North America.
+Every year, hundreds of climbers attempt to clamber to the top of Denali, the tallest peak in North America.
 Most of them begin in Talkeetna, where flight-service operators transport climbers to the mountain’s base camp.
 Talkeetna-based tour options include riverboat trips; Jeep safaris; a zipline canopy tour with a view of the Alaska Range; and other recreational activities can all be booked from businesses along Talkeetna’s main road.